vzool/zakat/README.md

 - Data Persistence: Securely save and load your Zakat tracker data for continued use across sessions.

-- History Tracking: Optionally enable a detailed history of actions for transparency and review (can be disabled for privacy).
+- History Tracking: Optionally enable a detailed history of actions for transparency and review (can be disabled optionally).

 ### Benefits: